easypanel-io/website/docs/01-quickstarts/07-flask/index.md

 # Flask

 Flask is a lightweight and versatile web framework built with Python, offering a straightforward approach to developing web applications.
 Easypanel is a user-friendly web hosting control panel that simplifies server management, including the deployment and configuration of web applications.
-This tutorial will guide you through the process of deploying a Flask application on Easypanel, making it accessible via a public URL.
+This guide will take you through the process of deploying a Flask application on Easypanel, making it accessible via a public URL.

 ## Prerequisites